Hepatitis means inflammation of the liver. It can be caused by viruses such as hepatitis A, B, C, D, E and G, alcohol, some chemicals, or drugs.

 How do you get hepatitis C?

-Other ways that you can catch hepatitis C include:
+Other ways that you can get hepatitis C include:

 - A needlestick injury in a health care setting.
-The risk of catching hepatitis C from a needle found in a community setting, such as in the park, is very, very low.
+The risk of contracting hepatitis C from a needle found in a community setting, such as in the park, is very, very low.

 - Getting any body art, such as tattooing or piercing, when the equipment isn’t sterile.